 Professor, Department of Pathology and Laboratory Medicine; Director of Hematopathology and Coagulation-based Hemotherapy, University of Texas Health Sciences Center, Houston, TX, USA

-Amitava Dasgupta received his PhD degree in Chemistry from Stanford University and his fellowship training in Clinical Chemistry from the Laboratory Medicine Department of the University of Washington School of Medicine at Seattle.
+Dr. Amitava Dasgupta received his Ph.D degree in Chemistry from Stanford University and received his medical training in Toxicology and Clinical Chemistry from the Laboratory Medicine Department of the University of Washington School Of Medicine at Seattle.
+He is board certified in both Toxicology and Clinical Chemistry by the American Board of Clinical Chemistry.
 He is a tenured Full Professor of Pathology and Laboratory Medicine at the University of Texas Health Sciences Center located at the Texas Medical Center at Houston.
-Dr. Dasgupta has published 210 scientific papers, written many invited review articles, and has edited, co-edited or written 15 books.
-He is on the Editorial Board of five major medical journals including American Journal of Clinical Pathology, Archives of Pathology and Laboratory Medicine, Therapeutic Drug Monitoring, Clinica Chimica Acta and Journal of Clinical Laboratory Analysis.
+He is also the Director of Clinical Chemistry and Toxicology Laboratory of Memorial-Hermann Laboratory Services, the major clinical teaching hospital of the University of Texas.
+In addition, he is also the Medical Director of Memorial-TIRR Hospital laboratory services.

-Professor, Pathology and Laboratory Medicine, The University of Texas, McGovern Medical School, , Houston, TX, USA
+Professor, Pathology and Laboratory Medicine, McGovern Medical School, The University of Texas, Houston, TX, USA

 Amer Wahed is a graduate of Medicine, training initially in Internal Medicine at Royal Postgraduate Medical School, London, England.
 He subsequently trained in Anatomic and Clinical Pathology from the University of Texas-Houston Medical School.
 After working for several years in a private setting, he joined the Department of Pathology and Laboratory Medicine at the University of Texas-Houston Health Sciences Center.
 Currently he is an Assistant Professor of Pathology and Laboratory Medicine and Associate Director of Clinical Chemistry and Immunology at Memorial-Hermann Hospital at the Texas Medical Center.
 He is also the Associate Director of the Pathology Residency Program at the University of Texas-Houston Medical School.
 Dr. Wahed has a strong interest in teaching and is actively involved in the education of medical students, graduate students, residents, and fellows.
 He has been recognized for his teaching contributions through awards from his department, as well as the Office of the Dean.
 He is also active in mentoring pathology residents in research and has published multiple papers in peer-reviewed journals.